What does CASA do?

 As a small non-profit organization, we rely heavily on the support of the community.
 The program holds three fundraisers annually.
 (Krewe of CASA Mardi Gras Gala, 5k Superhero Race, & a Poker Run) Currently, the program receives an annual allocation from the Hancock County Board of Supervisors, the City of Diamondhead, and the City of Waveland.
 CASA is a United Way funded agency and we receive Victims of Crime Act federal funds through the Office of Interpersonal Violence.

-2025 Krewe of CASA Mardi Gras Gala
+Krewe of CASA Thank You!

 Our Mission